Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Unidentifiability of Disparity Measures Under Data Combination

-In this section we study the fundamental limits of our two separate datasets to identify -- i.e., pinpoint -- the disparity measures of interest.
+In this section we study the fundamental limits of the two separate datasets to identify -- i.e., pinpoint -- the disparity measures of interest.
 We first introduce the concept of \textit{identification} \citep{lewbel2016identification}.
-We call a parameter of interest (either finite-dimensional or infinite-dimensional) \textit{identifiable} if it can be uniquely determined by unlimited amount of observed data.
-In other words in the case of iid data, if it is a \emph{function} of the generating distribution of the data, since this distribution is the most we can hope to learn from samples from it.
-Conversely, it is \textit{unidentifiable} if multiple different values of of this parameter all simultaneously agree with the observed data, i.e., it is \emph{not} a function of the data generating distribution.
-The set of all these values is called the \textit{partial identification set} for the parameter.
-Any value within the partial identification set is equally valid, as the observed data cannot distinguish one from the other. {Identification} is equivalent to the partial identification set being a singleton.
+We call a quantity of interest (either finite-dimensional or infinite-dimensional) \textit{identifiable} if it can be uniquely determined by (i.e., is a function of) the probability distribution function of the data.
+Conversely, it is \textit{unidentifiable} if multiple different values of this quantity all simultaneously agree with the distribution of observed data.
+This is motivated by the fact that, in the i.i.d. setting, the distribution of the data (equivalently, the distribution of any single data point) is the most we can hope to learn from any amount of observations, even infinitely many.

-In our setting, the data is fully described by the two joint distributions $\pr(\hY, Y, Z)$ and $\pr(A, Z)$.
-In particular, as samples grow infinitely, we can learn these distributions exactly, but we cannot hope to learn more than that.
-Therefore, we can only hope to learn parameters that are functions of these distributions.

-Note that the disparity measures of interest are functions of the full joint distribution $\pr(A, \hY, Y, Z)$ and so would immediately be identifiable if we observed the full data $(A, \hY, Y, Z)$ simultaneously.
-However, when the protected class $A$ is not observed directly, the identifiability of the disparity measures is not guaranteed.
-In particular, we only have partial information about this joint via the marginals learned from each dataset.
+The disparity measures of interest in \cref{sec: set-up} are all functions of the full joint distribution $\pr(A, \hY, Y, Z)$ and are clearly identifiable \textit{if} we observed the full data $(A, \hY, Y, Z)$.
+We will show in \cref{sec: unidentifiability} that disparity measures are generally unidentifiable from two separate datasets, since the corresponding marginal distributions $\pr(\hY, Y, Z)$ and $\pr(A, Z)$ are insufficient to uniquely determine the full joint distribution and, in particular, the disparity measures.

-Analyzing the identifiability of disparity measures is very important.
-Unidentifiability of the disparity measures means that it is \textit{impossible} to pin down the exact values of the disparity measures, even if we have infinite amount samples in the main and auxiliary datasets.
-Consequently, in the absence of some additional knowledge that ensure identification, any point estimate is in some sense \emph{spurious}.
-It will in general be biased and may be very sensitive to ad-hoc modeling specifications \citep{d2019multi}.
-In this case, generally one must be very cautious about drawing conclusions based on point estimates of disparity measures.
+Analyzing the identifiability of disparity measures is crucial since unidentifiability implies that learning disparities based on the observed data alone is fundamentally ambiguous: it is \textit{impossible}, even with an infinite amount of observed data, to pin down the exact values of the disparity measures.
+Consequently any point estimate is in some sense \emph{spurious}: biased and potentially sensitive to ad-hoc modeling specifications \citep{d2019multi}.
+In this case, generally one must be very cautious about drawing any substantive conclusions based on point estimates of disparity measures.